JGN1/labMoviesApp/README.md

 Access to Must Watch page is through protected route so user must be authenticated to access it.
 The page is based on favourites page and reuses elements of it.
 Hence Filter functionality, pagination, ability to remove movie from watchlist, ability to create review on movie and deep link to Movies details page are all available.

-> Must Watch page where autheticated users can view movies they have added to their Must Watch list on Upcoming Movies page
+> Must Watch page where authenticated users can view movies they have added to their Must Watch list on Upcoming Movies page

 ![](images/image108.png)